 What to do with all that cash?
 The Soviet leadership used its oil revenues to cushion the impact of the oil shock on its East European satellites.
 Oil money also paid for a huge Soviet military buildup that, incredibly, enabled the country to reach rough parity with the United States.
 And it helped defray the costs of the war in Afghanistan, launched in the late 1970s.
 Oil money also went into higher salaries and better perks for the ever-expanding Soviet elite.
 And oil financed the acquisition of Western technology for making cars, synthetic fibers, and other products for consumers as well as Western feed for Soviet livestock.4

 Within the Soviet Union itself, the price of oil was held well below the world price.
-Soviet factories did not experience the same carnage as Western factories, so there was no pressure to adopt new technologies.
+Soviet factories did not experience the same carnage as Western factories, so there was no pressure for them to adopt new technologies.
 But the windfall did not last: Soviet oil production began to decline in the early 1980s, and the price of oil fell by two-thirds in 1986.
 Soviet industry, its technology having fallen still farther behind that of the West, was left ruinously uncompetitive.

 The Kremlin decided in the 1970s to pursue the computerization of production and planning, and to import Western technology.
 To overcome a cold-war ban on technology transfers, the KGB set up foreign front companies and conducted remarkably successful industrial espionage, but few of their acquisitions paid off.
 Soviet factories proved unwilling or unable to introduce the new technologies, particularly information systems.
 By the 1980s the entire Soviet Union had just 200,000 microcomputers, leaving aside their quality, while the United States already had twenty-five million, and that number was about to skyrocket.5